cReyesIlic/StabilityOFoam/README.md

 2. Compiling icoFOAMSFD solver
 3. Compiling icoFOAMLNS solver

+The OF implementation is based on paper fond on https://www.sciencedirect.com/science/article/pii/S1000936116300024.

 ### icoFOAMSFD solver

 Solver icoFOAM based to calculate the base flow for stability analysis using selective frequency damping (SFD).
 It is necessary to define in transportProperties dictionary the valu of $\chi$ and rDelta (parameter of SFD).